 The Department of Labor oversees the body of laws to ensure fair pay for American employees known as the Fair Labor Standards Act (FLSA).
 Like many states, Missouri has closely modeled its overtime laws on the federal laws, and both deem that the following types of workers are not entitled to overtime pay:

 These are the main categories of workers exempt from overtime pay, but Missouri overtime laws dictate that these additional types of employees may not be entitled to overtime pay as well:

 - Certain workers in the agriculture and farming industries

-Free Missouri Overtime Lawsuit Consultations
+Missouri Overtime Lawsuit Consultations

 Missouri overtime laws dictate a two-year statute of limitations for overtime lawsuits in this state, which means that employees stand to collect back pay for overtime pay due to them for up to two years before the date on which they file their overtime lawsuit claim.
 With the support of an experienced overtime lawyer, Missouri residents may also be able to recover additional compensation if they have been illegally denied overtime pay.
-If you suspect your right to overtime pay guaranteed by Missouri state overtime laws has been violated, contact an overtime lawyer at Phillips Dayes Law Firm to schedule a free review of your situation.
+If you suspect your right to overtime pay guaranteed by Missouri state overtime laws has been violated, contact an overtime lawyer at Phillips Dayes Law Firm to schedule a case review of your situation.